How to mount EODATA using s3fs in Linux on Creodias

 Memorize or write it somewhere down.
 You will later use it as a parameter for the wget command for download to your virtual machine.

-Access your VM on the Creodias cloud using the web console or SSH.
-Execute the following command to do all operations as root:
+Access your VM on the CREODIAS cloud using the web console or SSH.

 Update your packages: